Sunday, 5 October 2014

 Her move into full-time broadcasting came in February 1961 when, with prompting from her mother, she successfully applied to become an in-vision announcer on BBC TV, joining the other women on the team: Meryl O’Keeffe, Valerie Pitts and Judith Chalmers.
 When the BBC stopped using in-vision announcers Sheila worked on a number of regional news shows: Spotlight South-West in Plymouth, Points West in Bristol and South Today in Southampton.

-Sheila also worked with Michael Aspel on the BBC1 show A Spoonful of Sugar which was broadcast from hospitals and where they would surprise staff and patients with people they wanted to meet.
+Sheila also worked with Keith Macklin (then later with Michael Aspel) on the BBC1 show A Spoonful of Sugar which was broadcast from hospitals and where they would surprise staff and patients with people they wanted to meet.
 She recalled on programme where “we had fixed for Mike Yarwood to be hidden in the corner of the ward while I was talking to the patient.
 The cameras started to roll and I go into my spiel about how much red tape we’ve had to cut to get this special guest on the programme.
 Mike then does his impression of Harold Wilson.
 ‘And who do you think this is?’
 I ask the patient.
 Obviously very excited she goes….’Ooh Ooh…it’s…Freddie Frinton’ Poor Mike Yarwood was absolutely devastated.
 Harold Wilson was his favourite impersonation.
 However it was all quite hilarious and all went out just as it happened!”

 An early Radio Times billing for Sheila from